YichaoCai1/torch_backbones/README.md

 # torch_backbones
 - **Unofficial implementations of some classical backbone CNNs with pytorch**
 - This is pretty much just a practicing project.
-If you want to do some research, I strongly recommend using official model packaged in torchvision.
+If you want to do some research, I strongly recommend using officially issued models in torchvision.

 - **Requirements**：